-Print or type your address.
-Include your present number and street or rural route.
+Print or type your current address.
+Include your house or building number and street or rural route.
 Include your apartment number if you live in an apartment.
 Include your mobile home lot number if you live in a mobile home.

-Print or type your present city, town, or post office.
+Print or type the name of your city, town, or post office.
 Also include your state and zip code.